Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Unlike other days on our Camino, we only saw one young man here.
 No Camino family members, one-by-one slowly coming along to join us!

-Just beyond the O Candido is a casa rural called the Casa Castrelo.
+Just beyond the O Candido is a casa rural called the Casa Castrelo, (+34 686 15 38 88).
 This is a small rural home with three rooms to rent.
-Just past the Casa Castrelo is the municipal Albergue de Peregrinos de San Román De Retorta.
+And also along the Camino is the municipal Albergue de Peregrinos de San Román De Retorta.
 This is a very basic albergue, so before deciding to stay here, you may want to have a look.

-After lunch, the way is extraordinarily rural and follows this tractor lane.
-We still had 13 kilometers to get to As Seixas.
+After town, the way is extraordinarily rural and follows this country lane, below.

-After San Romao the Camino Primitivo Turns Into Country LaneAfter San Román Turns Into Country Lane
+After San Román Turns Into Country LaneAfter San Román Turns Into Country Lane

-The day remained overcast, but it never rained on our entire day ten of the Camino Primitivo.
+The day remained overcast, but it never rained during our entire day.
 We could, however, definitely feel the humidity rising as we walked closer toward the coast, deep into Galicia.
+We walked down the long hill into the next town of O Burgo de Negral, below, 1.3 kilometers from the top and 21.5 (23.6) kilometers total.

-The next town along the way is O Burgo de Negral, 3.0 kilometers later.
 There is a 4-bedroom house in town called the Casa Isaura de Pena, a few meters off-Camino, that is inexpensive and rents by the room and also the Hotel Rural O Cruce do Burgo a few meters later right along the way.
-You would have logged 21.5 and 21.7 kilometers respectively, at this point, a very respectable day.
+There are no albergues in the town of O Borgo de Negral.
+It is not until Ferreira that you will find albergues, 3.5-4.0 kilometers away.

 The whole struggle for me on day ten of our Camino Primitivo was that I was feeling very, very mixed emotions.
 On the one hand, I was happy we were on the Camino with new people, yet when we sat down for lunch in San Román, I found myself feeling, where is my family?
 They should be coming along soon, as one by one they had usually rolled in, in the past.